yiakwy/yiakwy.github.io/_posts/2017-05-31-natural-philosophy-of-supervised-or-semisupervised-model-generalization.md

 1. Vapnic, V.N & Chervonenkis, A. Y. (1971), "On the uniform convergence of relative ferequncies of events to their probabilities," Theory of Probability and Its Application XVI(2), 264-280
 2. Large-Scale Machine Learning for Classification and Search Wei Liu.
 PhD Thesis 2012.
+3. Ethem Alpaydin.
+2010.
+Introduction to Machine Learning (2nd ed.).
+The MIT Press.
+4. Regression Shrinkage and Selection via the Lasso, Robert Tibshirani
+5. FISHER, R. A. (1936), THE USE OF MULTIPLE MEASUREMENTS IN TAXONOMIC PROBLEMS.
+Annals of Eugenics, 7: 179–188. doi:10.1111/j.1469-1809.1936.tb02137.x
+6.